VladimirBrejcha/VladimirBrejcha/README.md

 ### 🙋‍♂️ About

-I am a passionate and experienced mobile developer with great interest in developing and programming software.
+I am a passionate and experienced mobile engineer with great interest in developing and programming software.

-Growing into software engineer 💪🏻

 - 😎 CTO of [bonsai.](https://github.com/appbonsai) project
 - 💎 I'm developing iOS applications for online studying at Skyeng